alleyhide/gweyl/README.md

 # gweyl
 =========

-The software "gweyl" is a C++ library for the calculations of representation theory of Lie algebras.
+The software "gweyl" is a small library of C++ for the calculations of representation theory of Lie algebras.

-## Description

 ## Requirement

 The followings are required.
-boost 1.62 (or more)
++ boost 1.62 or newer
-cmake
++ cmake (for build)

 For example, if you use Debian, do
     $ sudo apt install libboost-all-dev cmake

 ## Usage